wonderbirds-katas/kata-rabbitmq/README.md

    1. consumes the message from the queue and displays them on the screen
    2. acknowledges the messages it consumed

-4. Extend the application such that multiple robot monitor applications can consume and display messages.
+4. Extend the application such that multiple robot monitor applications can consume and display messages (pub-sub pattern).

 999. Further Ideas: Consider the information in section "Important Production Related Documentation" below